SimpleDataLabsInc/prophecy-docs/docs/architecture/self-hosted/self-hosted.md

   - self-hosted
 ---

 Prophecy is written as a set of microservices that run on a Kubernetes cluster.
-The most commonly used platforms to run Kubernetes are AWS, Azure, and GCP.
+Our recommended platforms to run Kubernetes are:

+- Amazon Web Services managed EKS
+- Microsoft Azure managed AKS
+- Google Cloud Platform managed GKE

 There are a couple of ways to install the self-managed version of Prophecy: